gtully/jboss-amq-quickstarts/README.md

 We suggest you approach the quickstarts as follows:

-* Regardless of your level of expertise, we suggest you start with the **helloworld_jms** quickstart.
+* Regardless of your level of expertise, we suggest you start with the **helloworld-jms** quickstart.
 It is the simplest example and is an easy way to prove your server is configured and started correctly.
 * If you are a beginner or new to JBoss, start with the quickstarts labeled **Beginner**, then try those marked as **Intermediate**.
 When you are comfortable with those, move on to the **Advanced** quickstarts.